 The relevant local authority applies for a Blue Flag award for its beaches.
 The local authority in question files the application form (with enclosed documentation) and sends it to the National Jury.
 For applications for beaches, approved bathing water data from the previous year has to be submitted as documentation together with the application as well.

-To be eligible for the Blue Flag a beach/marina has to fulfill all imperative requirements, and in addition, the fulfillment of a maximum number of guideline criteria is taken into account.
+To be eligible for the Blue Flag, a beach or marina has to meet all imperative requirements, and in addition, achieve a maximum number of guideline criteria that is taken into account.

 The National Jury

 In Ireland the National Jury consists of representatives from the following organisations: